Upgrade SDI to Geonetwork 3.2

 In case I'm missing something, please tell me.
 It would solve lots of problems.

-#19 Updated by Emmanuel Blondel over 1 year ago
+#19 Updated by Emmanuel Blondel almost 2 years ago

 Hi Fabio, you can have a look to this file https://github.com/geonetwork/core-geonetwork/blob/3.0.x/web/src/main/webapp/WEB-INF/config/config-service-xml-api.xml that shed a bit of light on services for groups.